pelias/documentation/development/roadmap.md

 ## Expanded input language support

-Overall, Pelias has a solid founation of language and internationalization support.
+Overall, Pelias has a solid foundation of language and internationalization support.
 The Pelias data schema allows for records to have multiple name values.
-These might include names in different langages, alternate names, colloquial names, or common abbreviations (for example airport codes).
+These might include names in different languages, alternate names, colloquial names, or common abbreviations (for example airport codes).

 However, not all data importers currently add multiple names, even when they are available in the source data.
-Futhermore, not all our queries use these alternate names effectively.
+Furthermore, not all our queries use these alternate names effectively.

-Pelias currently supports querying for administrative areas in many languges on the `/v1/search` endpoint.
+Pelias currently supports querying for administrative areas in many languages on the `/v1/search` endpoint.

 For autocomplete, the queries are not currently able to utilize multiple